HaxeFoundation/HaxeManual/output/HaxeManual/website/std-template.md

 ```

 When running the template system on the server side, you can simply use `neko.Lib.print` or `php.Lib.print` instead of trace to display the HTML template to the user.

+See the [Template API](http://api.haxe.org/haxe/Template.html) for details about its methods.

 ---